CCSD93 Water Testing Results Information

 - The document entitled Sink Signage is a representation of the signage to be posted by CCSD93 classroom sinks.

-What actions has/will CCSD93 take as a result of these findings?
+What actions did CCSD93 take as a result of these findings?

-- While changes to water fixtures are not required as a result of these findings, when it comes to student and staff safety, CCSD93 will take extra precautions whenever possible.
+- While changes to water fixtures were not required as a result of these findings, when it comes to student and staff safety, CCSD93 takes extra precautions whenever possible.
 To this end:

-- Before the start of the 2017-18 school year, CCSD93 removed the drinking fountain that produced a sample above the threshold and is in the process of replacing it.
+- Before the start of the 2017-18 school year, CCSD93 removed the drinking fountain that produced a sample above the threshold and replaced it.

 - CCSD93 has replaced all faucets that came in above the threshold on either the first or second test.

-- CCSD93’s goal is for every classroom sink to register below the 5.0 ppb threshold during both the first and second sampling each year of testing, even though classroom sinks were put into place for cleaning and not consuming water.
-As an extra precaution moving forward, CCSD93 has implemented the guideline that students and staff should not drink from classroom sink faucets.
+- As an extra precaution moving forward, CCSD93 has implemented the guideline that students and staff should not drink from classroom sink faucets.

-- Signage will be added near all classroom sinks reminding students and staff members not to drink from them.
-They are currently temporary signs as CCSD93 develops more permanent versions.
+- Signage was added near all classroom sinks reminding students and staff members not to drink from them.

-- CCSD93 staff members have been directed to consistently remind students that classroom sinks are to be used for washing hands and cleaning materials only.
+- CCSD93 staff members were directed to consistently remind students that classroom sinks are to be used for washing hands and cleaning materials only.

 If you have questions or concerns regarding this matter, please email firstname.lastname@example.org or call CCSD93’s Superintendent’s Office at 630-539-3000.